shiva-ajay/AI_Planet_/README.md

 # 🧠 No-Code AI Workflow Builder

-GenAI Stack is a **low-code/no-code platform** to visually build, configure, and run intelligent workflows using LLMs, embeddings, knowledge bases, and vector search.
+It is an **low-code/no-code platform** to visually build, configure, and run intelligent workflows using LLMs, embeddings, knowledge bases, and vector search.
 Built for fast prototyping and production-ready use-cases.

 > ⚡ Drag, Connect, Run — all from your browser.